 (6) Solid Waste and Recycling Committee

 (7) Ad hoc or temporary committees

+(8) Recreation Committee

 B. The Budget Committee shall be nominated and elected at Town Meeting, in accordance with the Budget Committee Ordinance.

 C. Vacancies on the Selectboard must be filled by a Town Meeting.
 Any vacancies on the Board of Assessors and the Board of Directors of RSU 10 shall be made in accordance with state law.
 Said appointments shall be effective until the next regular election of the Selectboard.